Myth 2: Assessment practice and gathering evidence

 • Students in a class can complete different standards.
 They don’t need to be assessed for all the standards offered in the assessment programme.

 • Evidence of achievement can be gathered in different ways, so long as it meets the standard’s requirements, is authentic, and can be verified.
+For example, evidence can be:

-• oral, digital, by a performance or practical
+• through performance or practical

 • gathered over time as a portfolio